This blog is part of an ongoing series looking to explain the common conditions CURE treats in ways that all of us non-medical folk can understand.

 Kennedy, as a preteen, suffered from a broken leg that healed incorrectly.
 While playing football with his friends, he fell and injured his leg.
 He told his family, but they did not understand that it was broken and thought it would heal on its own.
 A month later, they saw that the bone was protruding and took him to a local hospital and was referred to CURE Malawi for specialized treatment.
 Kennedy had a frame placed on his leg to straighten his bones and is now walking pain-free with straight legs.

 Correcting a neglected, broken bone can be a long and intricate process which means it is also an expensive process.
 For many families, this specialized treatment is an unachievable goal.
-But with your help and partnership, children in Malawi are receiving treatments they never thought possible.
+But with your help and partnership, children in Malawi and receiving treatments they never thought possible.
 Bones are being corrected, and children are being restored to health.